 Coated or electroplated diamond burrs have a single layer of diamond grit meaning that once the grit has worn away or dulled you will need to replace the burr.

-As with all diamond burrs, using them in the correct way will preserve the life of the drill bit so using them with water will prevent the burr from overheating and make them last longer.
+As with all diamond burrs, using them in the correct way will preserve the life of the drill bit so using them with water on a slow speed will prevent the burr from overheating and make them last longer.

 There are burr lubricants available which promise to lengthen the life of your bits but we've not found one yet that does the job sufficiently.
 Water does just as well.
 You can always add one drop of washing-up liquid to the water if you wish - no suds though, please!

 Diamond Sintered Burrs

 Sintered burrs have a much longer life span than coated diamond burrs due to being bonded with several layers of diamond grit instead of just one.

 They must be cleaned with an aluminium oxide dressing stone before use, and again after each time you use them.
 By dressing them you reveal a fresh layer of diamonds each time, so they'll stay good as new for longer.

 Whilst more expensive than coated burs, sintered will last far longer.
 Once you've mastered your technique you might like to splash out on some of these as they are a nice addition to your glass engraving tool kit.

 Diamond High Speed FG Burrs

-FG Burrs have a 1.6mm shank so you'll need an adaptor to be able to use them in your rotary hand piece.
+FG Burrs have a 1.6mm (1/16") shank so you'll need an adaptor to be able to use them in your rotary handpiece.
 These burrs come in a variety of shapes, sizes and grits.
 Popular burrs in this range are the Extra Fine Flame burrs, great for detail and fine work, and the ball burrs which are ideal for filling in large areas.
-Or try a mixed set of 5 with a few different shapes in.
+Or why not try a mixed set of 6 with a few different shapes in?